-Vegetation loss on private land

-With increasing density of development, there is ongoing loss of existing vegetation on private land (Refer to Figure 9).
+- Vegetation loss on private land With increasing density of development, there is ongoing loss of existing vegetation on private land (Refer to Figure 9).
 Additionally, less space is available for new vegetation on private land, in particular for larger trees to provide shade and reduce heat stress.
-Council will continue to increase its urban forest on public land and support improved flora and fauna across the municipality, supported by its Urban Forest Strategy 2021-2031.

-Sustainability of new developments Increased development helps cater for a growing local population, but can also have a range of environmental impacts.
+Council will continue to - 9).
+Additionally, less space is available for new vegetation on private land, in particular for larger trees to provide shade and reduce heat stress.
+Council will continue to increase its urban forest on public land and support improved flora and fauna across the municipality, supported by its Urban Forest Strategy 2021-2031. - Sustainability of new developments Increased development helps cater for a growing local population, but can also have a range of environmental impacts.
 Council will continue to apply its Environmentally Sustainable Development Planning Policy to improve sustainability outcomes in medium density and non-residential development and explore opportunities to further strengthen the planning scheme to achieve more sustainable and climate resilient outcomes.